About

 Ivor Elrifi

-Chief Executive Officer
+Chief Executive Officer & Executive Director

-Ivor Elrifi serves as our Chief Executive Officer.
+Ivor Elrifi serves as our Chief Executive Officer and Executive Director.
 Mr Elrifi was formerly the global head of the Patent Group at Cooley since 2014 and before that the global head of Patents at Mintz Levin from 1999 – 2014.
 He has counseled companies in various key industries, including pharmaceutical, biotechnology, life sciences and medical device companies, research institutions, universities, hospitals and governments throughout the world, particularly in the US and Europe.
 Ivor has guided clients in developing and implementing intellectual property strategies and in the prosecution, licensing and enforcement of patents.
 He has extensive experience in advising clients on strategic transactional work and regularly counsels’ clients with respect to investments, business development and mergers and acquisitions, including acquisition transactions involving Novartis, Eli Lilly, Biogen and Astellas.

 He has received various awards throughout his career, including being named an “LMG Life Sciences: Life Science Star,” and ranked nationally in Chambers USA since 2007.
 Elrifi earned his B.S. and Ph.D. in Biology from Queen’s University and his J.D. from Osgoode Hall Law School.